*Molly is available for international adoption! She is listed on the advocacy website Reece’s Rainbow.

-Update 2017: Due to her school not willing to accommodate her disability, *Molly now takes classes at ASB (discussed elsewhere on this blog) in her home at Courage Home Purple, with foster moms Nikki and Merissa, as well as local and international teachers.
-She is learning to read sightwords and other academics at her own educational level.
+Due to her school not willing to accommodate her disability, *Molly now takes classes in her home with a tutor at Courage Home Purple, with foster moms Nikki and Merissa.
+She is learning to read sight-words and other academics at her own educational level.
 She is very bright!
-She has received a special computer program known as an eye-gaze machine, which allows her to use her eyes to make choices on the computer screen.
+She has received a special computer program for her communication computer known as eye-gaze technology, which allows her to use her eyes to make choices on the computer screen using a gaze-to-speech app.
 It also allows her to ‘speak’ with her peers and interact with the world around her, using a speech output device.

-To see an eye gaze computer in action, visit this Youtube video!
-The young man in the video is using an eye gaze computer to talk about his family outing.
+To see an eye gaze computer user in action, visit this Youtube video!
+The young man in the video is using an eye gaze computer to talk about a family outing.

 I wanted to take this time to redirect you to a blog by another blogger.
-Her name is Nikki, and she is currently the foster mom of eight children in India, as a long-term volunteer for Sarah’s Covenant Homes.
+Her name is Nikki, and she a former foster mom in India, as a long-term volunteer for Sarah’s Covenant Homes.

-*Molly’s School Story at One Tiny Starfish (*You will need to subscribe to Nikki’s blog to read this article, due to changes in privacy in SCH as requested by the Indian government – you can do that here, then look for the post by the same name in the search bar.)
+*Molly’s School Story can be found at One Tiny Starfish (*You will need to subscribe to Nikki’s blog to read, due to changes in privacy at SCH, as requested by the Indian government – you can do so here, then look for the post in the search bar).

 *Molly’s story is just one reason why I support and donate to SCH.
 She is one of the reasons I advocate and try to help any way I can.
 Even though I cannot physically be in India, I can support form afar.
 If that means blogging, sharing on social media, spreading information through word of mouth, and sending donations whenever I can, then that is what I will do.
 SCH is doing great things, and we would do well to follow their example.

-*Molly is fully sponsored, but other children at SCH are not.
+*Molly is fully sponsored at this time, but other children at SCH are not.
 Use the resources below if you are interested in learning more about child sponsorship or any of the other ways you can help SCH.

 You can sponsor any child who needs additional funding at SCH by using the resources found here.
 Use these resources to get involved in other ways, such as becoming an advocate or volunteering.
 You can also become a medical sponsor (ideal for large groups or organizations who wish to support SCH) and donate toward monthly emergency medical expenses; or an educational sponsor and donate toward a specific on-site school.
 Learn about other ways to give charitably to SCH here, and check back often for additional opportunities.